 Visit www.tsa.gov for the latest security policies and other travel tips.

 - Globally, everyone is more relaxed than in the past.
 A black dress or blue jacket will get you through most any entertainment.

 - Leave your finer jewelry at home so there’s no chance of losing them or loss by theft.

 - To lower the wrinkle level, try stacking two pieces on top of each other and then fold together.
-Unpacking as soon as you arrive and hanging whatever you can will help, too.
+When you arrive, unpacking and hanging whatever you can will help, too.

-- Be sure each piece of baggage has your name and phone number on the inside and outside of it.
+- Label each piece of baggage with your name and phone number on the inside and outside of it.

 Travel Tips on Leaving Your Home

 - Remember to make plans for your pets.

 - Social media can easily tell others you’re gone, so be careful.

 - Ask a trusted neighbor to pick up mail and paper.